sfmcdg/sfmc-recipe-example/README.md

 $ npm install sfmcdg-example-helloworld
 ```

-This is followed by using the SFMC package manager to upload the package contained in the `sfmc` directory.
+This is followed by zipping the folder `sfmcdg/sfmcdg-example-helloworld` and then using the SFMC package manager to upload the zipped package file contained in the `sfmc` directory.

 ## Contribute